Investment-specific technological progress: Significance

 An example of investment-specific technological progress is the microwave oven.
-The first microwave oven cost between $2000 and $3000 US and was housed in refrigerator-sized cabinets.
-Through regular technological investment the microwave industry has developed into a competitive market, with small compact units in many households.
-Many industries have adopted the microwave through capital or research investment, applications outside the food industry include the iron and steel industry as a heating tool and the chemical industry as a tool for organic synthesis.
+The first microwave oven cost between US$2000 and US$3000 and was housed in refrigerator-sized cabinets.
+Microwave ovens are now small compact units.
+Many industries have adopted the microwave through capital or research investment.
+Applications outside the food industry include the iron and steel industry as a heating tool and the chemical industry as a tool for organic synthesis.

 Measurement

-There is no direct metric for measuring technological progress, as such workarounds based upon direct relationships between technological progress and recordable values are used. "'Investment-specific'" technological progress makes producing goods easier, as a result the price of the goods will decrease.
+There is no quantitative measure of technological progress, so direct relationships between technological progress and recordable values are used. "'Investment-specific'" technological progress makes it easier to produce goods.
+As a result, the price of the goods decreases.
 In particular, "investment-specific" technological advance has affected the prices of two inputs into the production process: equipment and structures.
 If there is technological progress in the production of these goods, then it is expected the price will fall or the value of the good will rise relative to older versions of the same good.